scojo44/baseball-pickem/README.md

 -----------
 This is set up as Fun Part First.
 From the landing page, hit the Play Now button and make your picks.
 From there, sign up or log in to save your picks then come back to check on them later after some games have been played.
 Correct picks will earn one point each.
 Once logged in, your picks are shown on the My Picks page.
 See who earned the most points on the Leaderboard page by day and the season overall.
 Browse scores of past gamews and the schedule for future games on the Scoreboard page.

-Game scores are updated every 20 minutes since the all-sports.io API free tier allows only 100 requests per day.
+Game scores are updated every 5 minutes.

 Under the Hood
 --------------